Navigating the file system

 The command also works on native Linux systems and opens the default file manager.
 However, it does not work on WSL, as you do not have access to an extra graphical user interface.

-To see the content of the filesystem in the terminal, ls is used.
+To see the contents of the filesystem in the terminal, use ls.

 Input